BibleResearch/bible-notes/preface/template.md

 ## Outline
 A high-level outline of the book.

-## Observations/Notes
+## Observations
-Various observations and notes on the book that are helpful, but don't fit anywhere else.
+Observations and notes on the book that are helpful, but don't fit anywhere else.

+## Notes
+Bibliographical footnotes in the [Chicago Manual of Style](http://www.chicagomanualofstyle.org/home.html).